nanocosmos/documentation-net/docs/cloud/live_processing.md

 ### Recording

-The recording opcode allows the entire stream to be recorded for later access as Video on Demand (VOD).
-This is ideal for customers who wish to provide viewers with the ability to rewatch full streams.
+The recording option allows parts or the entire stream to be recorded for later access as Video on Demand (VOD) available after the session.
+This is ideal for customers who wish to provide viewers with the ability to rewatch streams.

 :::tip Key benefits
-- Provides a full recording of the stream for future playback.
+- Provides a recording of the stream for future playback and processing.
 - Facilitates video archiving and on-demand access for viewers.
 :::